Soliiwir/map-app/Campus spec_design.md

 - **Terraform  :** Used to provision provision  and manage infrastructure.

 ### Continuous  Integration/Continuous Delivery (CI/CD)
-- **GitHub Action:** Used to automate testing, bulding and deployment of application.
+- **GitHub Action:** Used to automate testing, bulding and deploying application.